modem is hot

 As you start gaming and streaming from multiple devices, the modem will work harder to accommodate these additional connections and start to produce more heat.

-Ultimately your modem is going to need adequate ventilation to stay cool.
-So it stands to reason you should keep the modem in a cool place with good air circulation.
+Ultimately, your modem is going to need adequate ventilation to stay cool.
+So it makes logical sense to keep the modem in a cool place with good air circulation.

 2. Model and Age

-Most modems, especially older ones, aren’t designed for the heavy internet usage/load experienced today.
+Most modems, especially older ones, aren’t designed for the heavy internet usage/load that is experienced today.

 This means that if you’re using several devices at once, your modem may start to produce more heat than it can handle.